Language-Technology-Assessment/European-open-AI-index/pages/guides/model-types.md

 ---
 ::

 Audio models are models for generating music and other auditory information.
 By and large they are equally as experimental as video models, though they have arguably seen slightly more adoption.
 Audio models are by and large still quite closed, leading to difficulty establishing their typical construction.
-Nonetheless, they have been shown capable of generating high-quality melodies, vocals, instrument tracks, and even entire pop songs.
+Nonetheless, they have been shown capable of generating high-quality melodies, vocals, instrument tracks, and even entire songs.

 ## Multimodal LLMs
 Multimodal LLMs are perhaps the most varied of all LLM categories.
 Very broadly, multimodal LLMs seek to incorporate information from modalities other than text in order to enhance the utility of LLMs.
 The simplest and most common variant of a multimodal LLM is an image-text-to-text model, which can process images as well as text.
 However, many variants of multimodal LLMs exist.
 Notably, some multimodal models have grown to allow for both the processing and generation images and text, and one has proven capable of processing text, images, video, and audio and generating both text and audio.